 Are employees who occasionally work overtime fixed rate employees, and when is overtime included for the purposes of calculating their regular wage or salary?

-Under the Treasury Directive an employee is fixed rate if their contract of employment does not provide for them to be paid anything in addition to their annual salary for working their basic hours.
+Under the Treasury Direction an employee is fixed rate if their contract of employment does not provide for them to be paid anything in addition to their annual salary for working their basic hours.
 However, this doesn't address whether the employee can be paid anything extra for working additional hours.
-The Directive also states that a fixed rate employee is someone whose basic hours worked do not normally vary according to business, economic or agricultural seasonal considerations.
-While the position is not entirely clear it does seem that an employee who only rarely works overtime could still qualify as a fixed rate employee.
-It is also worth noting that the 80% guidance states that HMRC will not decline or seek repayment of any grant based solely on the particular choice of pay calculation as long as a reasonable choice of approach has been made.
+The Direction also states that a fixed rate employee is someone whose basic hours worked do not normally vary according to business, economic or agricultural seasonal considerations.
+While the position is not entirely clear we are of the view that an employee who only rarely works overtime could still qualify as a fixed rate employee.

 According to the Guidance benefits provided via a salary sacrifice scheme that reduce taxable pay should not be included when calculating the amount of grant an employer can claim for a furloughed employee.
 So the lower post salary sacrifice figure is the one that should be used to calculate the claim.